 This is especially relevant when blockchain applications tie into other prominent topics, like Universal Basic Income (UBI).
 In particular, SovTech’s partnership with Project UBU shows how blockchain can be used to build applications that change the way society operates when it comes to exchanging value.

-“Most people struggle to wrap their head[s] around economic concepts, it’s difficult to think about money if it’s not backed by anything, like gold or coal, or oil.
+“Most people struggle to wrap their heads around economic concepts; it’s difficult to think about money if it’s not backed by anything, like gold or coal, or oil.
 We’re moving into a different way of exchanging value.” – Nusrath Khan

 To really understand Project UBU, it’s helpful to understand UBI first.

-To put it simply, the idea behind UBIis to issue money in a systematic way that empowers people to live above the poverty line, and allows them to gain access to the current economic system (which they are currently excluded from).
+To put it simply, the idea behind UBI is to issue money in a systematic way that empowers people to live above the poverty line and allows them to gain access to the current economic system (which they are currently excluded from).
 But in truth, that’s only one potential application of UBI, as people see this system working in different ways, depending on where they’re from.

 As there are so many ways of thinking of UBI, it can be difficult to actually implement it, which is why Project UBU is regarded as a very successful initiative, as it is the first project of its kind to be launched anywhere in the world.

-As Khan summarises:
+As Khan summarizes:

-Project UBU tries to incorporate everyone into its ecosystem, because all you need to join is a cellphone number, and a computer or smartphone (or any device with internet access).
-You get issued your free 100 UBUs everyday, which you can then go and spend at vendors.
+Project UBU tries to incorporate everyone into its ecosystem, because all you need to join is a cellphone number and a computer or smartphone (or any device with internet access).
+You get issued your free 100 UBUs every day, which you can then go and spend at vendors.
 The cool thing is that anyone can sign up to be a vendor, and you can decide what price you want to put on your goods, as there is no value ascribed to one UBU at the moment.”

-What is remarkable about the project is that it was entirely funded through the sale of ERC-20 Ethereum tokens, an entire Initial Coin Offering (ICO) process which was managed by the SovTech team.
+What is remarkable about the project is that it was entirely funded through the sale of ERC-20 Ethereum tokens, an entire Initial Coin Offering (ICO) process that was managed by the SovTech team.
 The current infrastructure is also built on a private blockchain, which means that it can only be accessed by those who have been granted specific permission.

 When it comes to how the project has been rolled out, Khan also adds: